kirkgab/cpp/README.md

 ### Regarding Assignment Peer-Evaluation

 Q1: How does Moodle Workshop (Peer Evaluation) work?
-A: [Moodle Instruction](https://docs.moodle.org/39/en/Using_Workshop)
+A: [Moodle Instruction](https://docs.moodle.org/39/en/Using_Workshop) &nbsp; &nbsp; I will also make a short video about this.

 Q2: Does my peer-evaluation contribute to my assignment grade?
 A: Yes.
 The peer-evaluation contribute to 20% of your assignment grade.
 I will explain this in the recorded lecture video.